-- Place the frozen loaves in the fridge and let them thaw over night.
+- Place the frozen loaves in the fridge and let them thaw overnight.
 In the morning, set them on a plate, cover with plastic wrap and let them rise for 2-3 hours.
-When ready to start, press the loaves together (if not already fused together) and roll the dough out on a well-floured work surface, into a 12 X 24 inch rectangle.
+When ready to start, press the loaves together (if not already fused together) and roll the dough out on a well-floured work surface, into a 12 X 24-inch rectangle.

 - In a small bowl, mix together the cream cheese, zest of one lemon, 3 Tb. sugar, and vanilla.
-In a separate bowl, mix together the frozen raspberries, remaining 3 Tb. sugar, cornstarch, and pinch of salt.
+In a separate bowl, mix together the frozen raspberries, remaining 3 Tb. sugar, cornstarch, and a pinch of salt.

-- Smear the cream cheese mixture over the dough, leaving a 1 inch border on the long ends.
+- Smear the cream cheese mixture over the dough, leaving a 1-inch border on the long ends.
 Then sprinkle the raspberry mixture over the top.
 Starting on one long end, roll the dough into a log.
 Then use a serrated knife to cut the log into 15 equal rolls.
-Place the rolls in a parchment paper lined 9 X 13 inch baking dish and allow them to rise for 30-45 minutes.
+Place the rolls in a parchment paper lined 9 X 13-inch baking dish and allow them to rise for 30-45 minutes.